 If you ever dreamed of getting into real estate investing, you probably have heard of flipping homes.
-It’s simply buying a house or a property with intention to renovate it, sell it and make money.
+It’s simply buying a house or a property with the intention to renovate it, sell it, and make money.

 How to evaluate a property for potential flipping